 Child welfare social workers serve some of the most vulnerable children, youths, and families.
-Social workers specialize in building on the strengths of families and helping than to provide a safe and nurturing environment for children and youths.
-However, when families are upper to do this, social workers must intervene to protect the children from harm.
-Child welfare poor workers ensure that children and youths who have experienced abuse or neglect are supported through a range of services.
+Social workers specialize in building on the strengths of families and helping them to provide a safe and nurturing environment for children and youths.
+However, when family are uncole to do this, social workers must intervene to protect the children from harm.
+Child welfare pocide workers ensure that children and youths who have experienced abuse or neglest are supported through a range of services.